FrankFK/FrankFK.github.io/_woopec_docs/MultipleTurtles.md

 So the rule for `WaitForCompletedMovement` is:

-> Calling `turtle1.WaitForCompletedMovementOf(turtle2)` ensures that the subsequent movement of `turtle1` is not executed until the previous movement of `turtle2` has finished.
+> Calling `object1.WaitForCompletedMovementOf(object2)` ensures that the subsequent movement of `object1` is not executed until the previous movement of `object2` has finished.
 >
-> If you call `WaitForCompletedMovementOf(t)` with different turtles `t` only the last one counts.
+> If you call `WaitForCompletedMovementOf(t)` with different objects `t` only the last one counts.